paul-m/VirtualPersistAPI/spec/VirtualPersistAPI.md

 The data stored is a simple category->key->value relationship.

-The key and value will be sent through a POST request.
+The value will be sent through a POST request.
 This really should be a PUT for RESTful semantic accuracy but PUT is a pain to configure in many circumstances.
 Part of the rationale for this API is so that non-experts can use it with relative ease, so we'll use POST.

-Some authentication will be through http headers.
-In the case of a Second Life application, for instance, the X-SecondLife-Shard header will be checked. http://wiki.secondlife.com/wiki/LlHTTPRequest
+There will be minimal user authentication, to start with.

 Initially, there will be few user permission levels.
 The assumption will be that this system is instantiated per project or some-such.